unicode-org/message-format-wg/spec/formatting.md

 This selection method is defined in more detail below.
 An implementation MAY use any pattern selection method, as long as its observable behavior matches the results of the method defined here.

-If the message being formatted has any _Syntax Errors_ or _Data Model Errors_,
-the result of pattern selection MUST be a pattern resolving to a single _fallback value_ using the message's fallback string defined in the _formatting context_ or if this is not available or empty, the U+FFFD REPLACEMENT CHARACTER `�`.

 ### Resolve Selectors